Op-Amp and Its Applications MCQ Quiz - Objective Question with Answer for Op-Amp and Its Applications - Download Free PDF

 Given:

-Which of the following options is correct regarding the open-loop differential amplifier?
+Which of the following options is correct for an open-loop configuration of an op-amp?

 Answer (Detailed Solution Below)